aw0s/ls-command/README.md

 To download the project, type `git clone https://github.com/aw0s/ls-command.git` in folder which you want the program to be placed in.
 You can also download ZIP file and then unpack it.

 # Running the program
 Type `cd ls-command` and then `python ls.py`.
-If names of folders and files print, the program is working correctly.
+If names of folders and files have been printed, the app is working correctly.
 If something went wrong, report the bug in `Issues` on the project's Github.
 Make sure you've installed Python package.

 # Usage
 You can use the application passing directory as an argument during executing the program.
 For example: `python ls.py directory`.